 We’ve partnered with Okta to offer a SCIM API that can be configured for automatic provisioning and deprovisioning of LastPass accounts for easy, secure administration.

 To ease on-boarding and management of LastPass, we’ve partnered with OneLogin to allow automated user provisioning and deprovisioning through a SCIM API.
 Our OneLogin endpoint can be configured for instant creation of LastPass accounts and real-time revocation when employees leave the organization.
 IT admins benefit from easy, secure administration of LastPass through their OneLogin directory.

 LastPass has partnered with PingOne to allow LastPass Business admins to automate provisioning and deprovisioning of users, along with secure configuration and deployment using our SCIM API.

-LastPass offers an integration with Google Workspace to automate provisioning of user accounts, as well as deprovisioning in real-time for LastPass Business accounts.
+LastPass offers a SCIM API for Google Workspace to automate provisioning of user accounts, as well as deprovisioning in real-time for LastPass Business accounts.